 If so, the global slump on the stock markets of the "new economy" has by no means marked an end of the digital progress, nor has it even reversed the trends observed in that domain.
-Just as it has earlier been the case of the steam engine, electricity or the internal combustion engine, it will take some time before the Internet revolution bears its fruit.
+Just as it has earlier been the case of the steam engine, electricity or the internal combustion engine, it will take some time before the Internet revolution bears its fruit2.
 It is true that some trends have considerably slowed down lately, but this is not simply due to the subsiding enthusiasm of the preceding years.
 The slow down owes to the ongoing saturation of the market with new ICT and Internet-related products.
 It is natural that demand for certain goods and services at this stage of the evolution should grow more slowly than before.

 For instance, whereas the sales of mobile telephones over the five-year period from 1996 to 2000 had been growing at an incredible average rate of about 60% per annum, in 2001 they fell by 3.2% for the first time in the short history of this invention so strongly related to the "new economy".
-For all that, almost 400 million telephones were sold in all, and moreover, some companies were capable of increasing their output even in such an unfavourable situation.
+For all that, almost 400 million telephones were sold in all, and moreover, some companies were capable of increasing their output even in such an unfavorable situation.
 The market share of Nokia of Finland - already a potentate on the market - grew to 35% in 2001 from 30,6% a year earlier (The Economist 2002).
 However, total sales did not increase because in many places of the global village the market was already all but saturated.
-In some countries, as many as seven persons out of ten already have a mobile phone and any major breakthrough in demand - and consequently in supply and production - may only occur once the new, "third generation" hardware becomes available on the market.